 Month 2, Week 4

 You can't spoil an infant.
-Well-meaning people may tell you to let your baby "cry it out," but when your baby's crying, he's telling you something -- it can just be a bit tricky to figure out what it is!
+Well-meaning people may tell you to let your baby "cry it out," but when your baby's crying, 'they are telling you something -- it can just be a bit tricky to figure out what it is!

 Coping with baby's cries:

-- If baby's full, clean, and comfortable, try soothing him by swaddling, walking and rocking, and turning on a calming sound like the vacuum or a white noise machine.
+- If baby's full, clean, comfortable, and without a fever, try soothing them by swaddling, walking and rocking, and turning on a calming sound like the vacuum or a white noise machine.

 - Offer a pacifier or a finger to suck.